Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 - **Max Log Files**
   Sets the maximum number of log files to retain before older logs are purged.
 Helps manage disk space used by logs.
 Default is 10.
   ConfigGlobal.cpp `Line 29`

+- **Thread Count for Hasher**
+  Adjust the default number of threads used by the Hasher.
+Typically, this value is determined by the selected Mode, but you can modify it here if you want to specify a different number.
+  FileHasher.hpp `Line 15`

+- **Flags for robocopy/dd commands**
+  Modify the default flags used by the robocopy/dd commands.
+  FileCopier.hpp `Line 77`,`Line 131` respectively

 #
 ### License